 Who does not need to pay quarterly taxes?

-In practice, individuals might not need to make estimated payments if they expect to owe less than $1,000 on their return.
+In practice, individuals might not need to make estimated payments if they expect to owe less than $1,000 on their return (after withholdings and credits).
 Corporations might not need to pay quarterly taxes if they expect to owe less than $500 at the end of the year.

-Self-employed individuals who still get part of their income through an employer must remember that you might need to pay additional estimated taxes for your self-employed income.
-Alternatively, you can adjust your W-4 to have your employer withhold a greater portion of your salary and off-set your other income.
+Self-employed individuals who still get part of their annual income through an employer must remember that you might need to pay additional estimated taxes for your self-employed income.
+Alternatively, you can adjust your W-4 to have your employer withhold a greater portion of your salary and offset your other income.

 How do you calculate quarterly taxes?

-The best way to calculate your quarterly taxes is by using an estimate of your total expected income for the year.
+The best way to calculate your quarterly taxes is by using an estimate of your total expected income for the current year.
 If you expect to earn the same as you did last year, then start with the previous year’s total.
-However, if your business is just starting out or your expected income is wildly different than it was in the past, you may need to make more careful calculations based on your quarterly income.
+However, if your business is just starting out or your expected business income is wildly different than it was the prior year, you may need to make more careful calculations based on your quarterly income.

 Here are the basic steps to follow if you want a precise measure of your quarterly tax due: